knomoseikei/randomscripts/README.md

-# KnomoScripts
+# randomscripts
-my own personal scripts for personal use in my personal devices
+my scripts for general use